-Have you loved our podcast?
-Used it for a class or listened to it on your daily commute?
-Want to get in on the action?
-Now is the time.
-This podcast exists for and because of people like you—and we need YOUR episode ideas as we move into our third season!
-(Can you believe it’s already been two years?
-Binge the first two seasons here.)
+Have you loved listening to our podcast?
+Have you thought about how you might showcase your own work in this medium?
+This podcast exists for and because of people like you—and we need your episode ideas as we move into our sixth season!

 We seek proposals on any topic relating to long nineteenth-century American literature, culture, and history.
 Episode topics might include:

-Submissions and any questions should be addressed to Doug Guerra at firstname.lastname@example.org.
+Submissions and any questions should be addressed to Rachel Boccio (LaGuardia Community College/CUNY) and Ashley Rattner (Jacksonville State University) at firstname.lastname@example.org.